 Vitamin D Requirements and Dietary Source

 Vitamin D is both a nutrient we eat and a hormone our bodies make.
-Few, so the biggest dietary sources of vitamin D are fortified foods and .
+Some

 Vitamin D and Immune Function

-Tuberculosis patients were sent to sanatoriums where treatment included exposure to sunlight which was thought to directly kill the tuberculosis.
+Tuberculosis patients were sent to sanatoriums where treatment included exposure to sunlight which directly killed the tuberculosis.

-Cod liver oil, a rich source of vitamin D has also been employed as a treatment for tuberculosis as well as for general increased protection from infections.
+Cod liver oil, a rich source of vitamin D has also been employed as a treatment for tuberculosis!

 There is increasing evidence linking vitamin D deficiency and autoimmune diseases including multiple sclerosis (MS), rheumatoid arthritis (RA), diabetes mellitus (DM), inflammatory bowel disease and systemic lupus erythematosus (SLE).